Mariana Cervantes MSC MBACP, Children, young people, adults & parent work.

 My psychodynamic approach focuses on exploring unconscious processes; in other words, I help each client to think about their internal world, including thoughts and feelings that they might not be in touch with, and which, through gaining awareness, can help them to gain greater understanding of how they feel about themselves and those around them.

 I use my specialist training and experience as registered child & adolescent psychotherapist to provide a safe space where children and young people can bring up what matters to them in their own way and time.

-I also apply these skills and experience to provide Parent Support sessions, where parents can address their concerns about their relationship with their child/children and their difficulties around parenting.
+I also apply these skills and experience to provide parent work sessions, where parents can address their concerns about their relationship with their child/children and their difficulties around parenting.

 My training in child development and in attachment are instrumental to my work both with children and young people, and with parents.